Estap

 Estap A.Ş. is a company based in Istanbul, Turkey, specializing in the electronic enclosures industry.

 Company Overview

 Estap A.S. specializes in enclosures for data communication equipment such racks, cabinets and accessories for networking, servers, datacenters, outdoor applications, industrial usage, telecommunication and fiber optic infrastructure.

 Estap owns and operates its factory in Eskişehir and employs nearly 400 people.
-Estap is the largest manufacturer of enclosures for date communication equipment.
-Having 70% of its production to approximately 70 foreign countries as export-sales, Estap is ranked among the first 1000 export companies of Turkey.
+Estap is the largest manufacturer of enclosures for data communication equipment.
+With approximately 70% of its being exported to 70 foreign countries, Estap is ranked among the top 1000 export companies of Turkey.

 Acquisition

 Estap was acquired by Legrand Group on April 10, 2008.